bpmn-io/actions/README.md

   - `template-path`: Path to the template file.
 Default: `.github/ISSUE_TEMPLATE/RELEASE.md`
   - `package-path`: Path to the package.json (used for next version number).
 Default: `package.json`
   - `moderators-path`: Optional path to the moderators file.
 Defaults to the bpmn-io moderators.
+  - `labels`: A comma-separated list of the labels you want to assign in the release issue.

 ### Usage